denten-books/plain-text/3-chapter.md

 SCRIPT, TROFF, and FORMAT make all of the laminate components in their onion-like layered structure available to user for examination.
 But as we will see shortly, the condition of complete system visibility persists only for a short period in history.
-Once incorporated, the document-object model gains a measure of opacity and even legal protection from "unauthorized access" to protected innermost document layers.
+Once incorporated, the Document Object Model gains a measure of opacity and even legal protection from "unauthorized access" to protected innermost document layers.